jnozzi/cocoadev.com/markdown/DocDoesNotGetWindowControllerDidLoadNib.md

-...automatically, unless you call it explicitly, except under the simplest of circumstances (i.e., no subclassing of General/NSWindowController)
+...automatically, unless you call it explicitly, except under the simplest of circumstances (i.e., no subclassing of NSWindowController)

-I have subclassed both General/NSDocument and General/NSWindowController.
+I have subclassed both NSDocument and NSWindowController.
 My document does not get a windowControllerDidLoadNib message when a new document is created or an old one is loaded.

 What object is supposed to send that message, and when?

 ----

-Hmmm ... *windowController*General/DidLoadNib?
-My guess would be the WINDOW CONTROLLER ... ;-) If you subclassed General/NSWindowController, that's where your problem is.
+Hmmm ... *windowController*DidLoadNib?
+My guess would be the WINDOW CONTROLLER ... ;-) If you subclassed NSWindowController, that's where your problem is.

 ----